Adaptive Framework for Failure-Aware Protocols in Fusion-Based Graph-State Generation: Optimizing fusion networks

 This is the case if we apply fusions on disjoint resource states, because a failed fusion does not undo previous fusions and only destroys the involved resource states instead of qubits in a larger graph state.
 Since we assume that new resource states can be injected at any time into the creation process, we end up in the same state as before the fusion.
 The core idea of our algorithm thus is to choose an ordering where we apply fusions on disjoint connected sets of the graph as long as possible.
 For this we proceed as follows:

-\begin{enumerate} \item We start with the initial fusion network and an empty list $L$ representing the fusion order. \item We contract the fusion network $(H,F)$ on all non fusion edges, that is all edges $E'\in E\setminus F$.
-This yields a graph $H'=(V,F)$ where each edge represents a fusion and each node a connected set of entangled qubits. \item If $H'$ consists of only a single node we are done, else we apply the Blossom algorithm~\cite{edmonds1965paths} on $H'$ to find a maximal set of disjoint edges $F'$.
+\begin{enumerate} \item We start with the initial fusion network and an empty tree $T$. \item We contract the fusion network $(H,F)$ on all non fusion edges, that is all edges $E'\in E\setminus F$.
+This yields a graph $H'=(V,F)$ where each edge represents a fusion and each node a connected set of entangled qubits. \item If $H'$ consists of only a single node we go to step 4, else we apply the Blossom algorithm~\cite{edmonds1965paths} on $H'$ to find a maximal set of disjoint edges $F'$.
 In our context we get a maximal set of fusions acting on disjoint connected sets of the graph.
-We append these fusions to $L$ and go back to step 2 with fusion network $(H',F\setminus F')$. \end{enumerate} An illustrative example of this algorithm is shown in \cref{fig:better-fusion-order-example}.
+For each fusion we add a vertex to $T$: In the first iteration as leaves, in the subsequent iterations as internal vertices adjacent to all leaves of the corresponding connected sets.
+We then go back to step 2 with fusion network $(H',F\setminus F')$. \item We return the fusion order as inverse dfs order on $T$ starting from its root vertex. \end{enumerate} An illustrative example of this algorithm is shown in \cref{fig:better-fusion-order-example}.
 The standard implementation of the blossom algorithm runs in time $O(|E||V|^2)$, thus the entire fusion-order finding algorithm is upper bounded by $O(|F|^2|V|^2)$ for the contracted fusion network $H'=(V,F)$.